Who was Halyna Hutchins? Tributes paid to director of photography killed by prop gun - KTVZ

 AFI Conservatory, a film school which is part of the American Film Institute, tweeted Friday: “As is profoundly true in the art of cinematography, words alone cannot capture the loss of one so dear to the AFI community.
 At AFI, we pledge to see that Halyna Hutchins will live on in the spirit of all who strive to see their dreams realized in stories well told.”

+Casting director, producer and writer Sidra Smith posted on Instagram that she was left “devastated” by the news about Hutchins, with whom she worked on the TV mini-series “A Luv Tale.”

+“It’s hard out here for women cinematographers and this was a HUGE opportunity for her.
+She was so young and so talented.
+Halyna and I spent so much time together.
+She was so beautifully gracious and words cannot express how supportive she was to me,” Smith wrote.
+“God bless her beautiful heart and soul.”

-Director Joel Souza, 48, was also injured in the incident and transported to Christus St. Vincent’s Regional Medical Center.
+Director Joel Souza, 48, was also injured in the incident and taken to Christus St. Vincent’s Regional Medical Center for care.

-Baldwin was photographed looking distraught in the parking lot outside the Santa Fe County sheriff’s offices on Thursday after being questioned.
+Baldwin was photographed looking distraught in the parking lot outside the Santa Fe County Sheriff’s Office on Thursday after being questioned.

 Investigations remain ongoing, with many people asking how such a tragedy could happen on a film set — 28 years after Bruce Lee’s son Brandon Lee was accidentally killed on set by a firearm.